 This configuration frees up INPUT2 for other uses and provides simple in-series cable wiring.
 With "active high" digital input signals a broken wire will be detected immediately.

 INPUT0-2 have a internal pull up resistors so no external power or pull up resistor is required.
 INPUT0-2 use a Schmitt Trigger input buffer for noise immunity, but care should still be taken with the switch wiring.
 Do NOT route switch wires near power wires.

 INPUT0-2 can be used to signal an un-synchronized estop of the current CNC controller move.
 This functionality can be enabled via the ini file.
 See the "INPUTx_ABORT" option in the Configuration File section.

-Note the "input0-2_abort" option has a small amount of software overhead so the abort sequence in not immediate.
+The "input0-2_abort" option has a small amount of software overhead so the abort sequence may not be immediate.
 Depending on how fast your PC is, some extra steps may be executed after a switch has been tripped.
 The number of extra steps will be feed rate dependent.
 Switches should be chosen that can handle any extra steps without being damaged.

 The rtstepperemc software supports homing with user-defined mcodes.
 Included with PyMini is an example python script file that implements the user-defined mcode M190 (plugin/m190.py).
 This is simple script file will home a specified axis.
 The user will need to customize the script for their CNC application.
 M190 can be executed as a MDI command or from a gcode file.

 M190 P0 Q0 (use INPUT0 for estop, home x-axis) M190 P0 Q1 (use INPUT0 for estop, home y-axis) M190 P0 Q2 (use INPUT0 for estop, home z-axis)